muhlbach/econnlp/README.md

-# econnlp: An Economist's guide to NLP
+# econnlp: An Econ Approach to NLP

 Please contact the authors below if you find any bugs or have any suggestions for improvement.
 Thank you!